MuhammadHuzaifaZahid/CRM/README.md

 # CRM
-UMI Stone CRM iPad app is a solution catering to the sales representatives, marketers, and managers.
+CRM is an iPad app for UMI Stone catering the sale representatives, marketers, and managers.
 This all-in-one app facilitates seamless data sharing and management, performance tracking, and enhanced customer interactions.